Surface bundles over surfaces: new inequalities between signature, simplicial volume and Euler characteristic: Ramified coverings

 \section{Ramified coverings}

-In this section we present the method for constructing surface bundles with non-zero signature using ramified coverings and then study the simplicial volume of the total space of such bundles.
+In this section we present a method for constructing surface bundles with non-zero signature using ramified coverings and then study the simplicial volume of the total space of such bundles.